-11. Perform a complete burner cad cell test as per the burner instruction manual.
+11. Perform complete test of the burner cad cell control as per the burner instruction manual.

 To shut down furnace

 - 1. Set the room thermostat to its lowest setting. - 2.
 Turn off the disconnect switch on the 120-VAC power line to the furnace. - 3.
 If the burner will be shut down for an extended time, tightly close all oil valves. - 4.
 Refer to burner manual for any additional instructions.